 - 8 tbsp Unsalted butter, cold & small diced

-- In a large bowl combine all the filling ingredients and stir really well with a large spoon until all the berries are well coated.
+- Preheat the oven to 350 degrees Fahrenheit.
+In a large bowl combine all the filling ingredients and stir really well with a large spoon until all the berries are well coated.

 - Pour filling mixture into an 8 by 8 baking dish and set aside.